vertica/VerticaPy/docs/source/user_guide_full_stack_udf.rst

 User-Defined Functions
 =======================

 Vertica is an analytical database with many advanced functions.
-While Vertica obviously doesn't have every function, it comes pretty close by implementing a Python SDK that allows users to create and import their own "lambda" functions into Vertica.
+While Vertica obviously doesn't have every function, it comes pretty close by implementing a Python SDK that allows users to create and import their own ``lambda`` functions into Vertica.

 While the SDK is somewhat difficult to use, VerticaPy makes it easy by generating UDFs from python code and importing them into Vertica for you.